General Terms and Conditions of use

-The Consumer undertakes to honour any payment order made with their Lydia Payment Accounts.
+The Consumer undertakes to honor any payment order made with their Lydia Payment Accounts.

 Before each and every payment or withdrawal operation, the Consumer must systematically ensure that the balance of the Payment Account selected to support the operation is sufficient and available to be able to perform the operation and must stay that way until the operation is completed.

-The existence of a dispute between the Consumer and a third party, notably due to the non-conformity of an item or service sold, may not justify the refusal to honour a payment order.
+The existence of a dispute between the Consumer and a third party, notably due to the non-conformity of an item or service sold, may not justify the refusal to honor a payment order.

 Rectification of a negative balance